gauravuj/dook-software-project/docs/UserGuide.md

 ```

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* **At least one** of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed i.e. adding of tags is **not** cumulative.

 | Param            | Remarks                                                                                                        |
 |------------------|----------------------------------------------------------------------------------------------------------------|